 We have significant sales and services operations outside the United States, and derive a substantial portion of our revenues from these operations.
 We also plan to continue to expand our international operations.
-We generated approximately 43% of our revenues from outside the United States in both fiscal 2015 and 2014.
-Accordingly, international sales increased 4% in fiscal 2015 compared to fiscal 2014.
+We generated approximately 42% of our revenues from outside the United States in fiscal 2016 and 43% for fiscal 2015.
+International revenue decreased 4% in fiscal 2016 compared to fiscal 2015.
 Expansion of our international operations will require a significant amount of attention from our management and substantial financial resources and might require us to add qualified management in these markets.